davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 Delay messages so that consumer don't see them immediately

-- Default is 0 seconds
+- Default is 0 seconds - no delay
 - Enabled - two ways:
   - Can set default at queue level
-  - Or set a per message delay using the **DelaySeconds** parameter
+  - Or set a per message delay using the `DelaySeconds` parameter

 ### Long Polling